 The starting point for the creation of this set of concepts will thus be the Source Theory, which I expounded in Thoughts and Ways of Thinking (and which I will slightly amend in this book).
 However, soon enough we will sail away far beyond it.
-Through this theory we will find out our basic cognitive functions, that do not only transmit data of individual objects but also their general foundational concepts.
-These are not only sense qualities of colour, sound, taste, smell and touch, but also the foundational concepts of the first metaphysic, and other concepts.
+Through this theory we will understand our basic cognitive functions, which do not only transmit data of individual objects but also their general foundational concepts.
+These are not only the sense qualities of colour, sound, taste, smell and touch, but also the foundational concepts of the first metaphysic and other concepts.
 As we shall see, these functions are not only epistemological sources, but also functions that construct the ontological entirety of reality.
-Indeed, we will not suffice with a phenomenological description of the subjective human sphere, but will discuss four different forms of being, two subjective and two objective: the subjective (or "interior") ones being thought and language; the objective ("exterior") ones being reality and the noumenon (or the "in itself").
+Indeed, we will not be satisfied with a phenomenological description of the subjective human sphere, but will discuss four different forms of being, two subjective and two objective: the subjective (or "interior") ones being thought and language, the objective ("exterior") ones being reality and the noumenon (or the "in itself").
 We will discuss the four ontological entireties in which these forms of being exist, as well as the relations between them.
-Through this we will discuss questions with their own importance.
+Through this we will discuss questions of their own importance.
 Thus, for instance, we will prove the existence of an exterior world and the normative character of the boundaries of the self.
 These are the tasks of the second section.

 The combination of the two sections will hopefully render a Lingua Characteristica, and so will bring us close to the fulfilment of Leibniz's age-old vision.
-Not always will it be done in tight accordance with his substantive philosophical opinions, but in many cases it will be inspired by them (for a similar aspiration see Smith, 1992).
+It will not always be done in tight accordance with his substantive philosophical opinions, but in many cases it will be inspired by them (for a similar aspiration see Smith 1992).
 The theory of predication and the mereology of concepts are probably the most manifest ones.

 The first section will be argued very rigorously, and I can hardly imagine it will be contested; the second section will also be argued in a rigorous method, but I assume it will be more open to criticism.
 Some will probably claim that it should have been written with greater involvement of current scientific theories.
-In that section, too, I have tried to state my arguments in the most abstract way, so that they will serve as foundations to any imaginable theory, even in the vicissitudes of contemporary science.
-If I did not succeed in that, let others come, correct my work and complete it.
+In that section, too, I have tried to state my arguments in the most abstract way, so that they will serve as foundations for any imaginable theory, even in the vicissitudes of contemporary science.
+If I have not succeeded in that, let others come to correct my work and complete it.

 ***

 This book owes much to many.
-However, due to the style I use I will not reference all those who preceded me.
-I therefore state here that from the great philosophers of the past my first metaphysic owes much to Leibniz, Brentano, Meinong, Frege and Couturat and, from those of the present, to Peter Simons, Barry Smith, Achile Varzi and Roderick Chisholm.
-A special propinquity to my work I found in the profound Uwe Maixner's Axiomatic Formal Ontology.
+However, due to the style I use I will not reference all who have preceded me.
+I therefore state here that from the great philosophers of the past my first metaphysic owes much to Leibniz, Brentano, Meinong, Frege and Couturat, and from those of the present, to Peter Simons, Barry Smith, Achile Varzi and Roderick Chisholm.
+I found a special propinquity to my work in the profound Uwe Maixner's Axiomatic Formal Ontology.
 Though there are differences between us on several issues, I learned much from it.
-The work of Edward Zalta, that I only discovered after the first section was already completed, was nevertheless of some use as well.
+The work of Edward Zalta, which I only discovered after the first section had already been completed, was nevertheless of some use as well.
 Studies by Giancarlo Guizzardi, Terence Parsons, Dale Jacquette and Maria E. Reicher helped me to refine some of the arguments.